Mikoyan-Gurevich MiG-25: Technical description

 As an interceptor, typical armament includes four R-40 long-range air-to-air missiles, each fitted with either an infrared seeker (R-40T/TD) or a semi-active radar homing seeker (R-40R/RD) and a maximum range of 35–60 km against a high-flying target on a collision course.
 A fuel tank could be suspended under the fuselage.
-The aircraft could carry unguided gravity bombs to fulfill a rudimentary strike role.
+The aircraft could carry unguided gravity bombs to fulfill a rudimentary strike role by using a delivery system developed for nuclear weapons.
 As the bombs would weigh no more and incur no more drag than its regular load of R-40 missiles, its performance was not impaired, leading to some impressive bombing feats; when released at an altitude of 20000 m and a speed above Mach 2, a 500 kg bomb would have a range of several tens of kilometres.

 The MiG-25 was theoretically capable of a maximum speed exceeding Mach 3 and a ceiling of 27 km.
-Its high speed was problematic: although sufficient thrust was available to reach Mach 3.2, a limit of Mach 2.83 had to be imposed as the engines tended to overspeed and overheat at higher air speeds, possibly damaging them beyond repair.
+Its high speed was problematic: Although sufficient thrust was available to reach Mach 3.2, a limit of Mach 2.83 had to be imposed as the engines tended to overspeed and overheat at higher airspeeds, possibly damaging them beyond repair.

 The design cruising speed is Mach 2.35 (2,500 km/h) with partial afterburner in operation.
 The maximum speed of Mach 2.83 (3,000 km/h) is allowed to maintain no more than 5 minutes due to the danger of overheating of the airframe and fuel in the tanks.
 When the airframe temperature reaches 290 °C, the warning lamp lights up, and the pilot must reduce airspeed.
 The use of a partial afterburner and a cruising flight altitude 19000–21000 m makes it possible to have a range only 230 km less than when flying Mach 0.9 at altitudes 9000–10000 m.
 The maximum altitude of flight without an afterburner in operation is 12000 m.
 The poor fuel consumption in the subsonic regime, and hence range, is due to the engines having extremely low pressure ratio of just 4.75 at subsonic speeds.
 The specific fuel consumption (SFC) of the engines is 1.12lb/(h·lbf) in cruise and 2.45lb/(h·lbf) with afterburners.
-For comparison purposes, this is 50% worse in cruise than the first generation of F100 engines from the F-15 Eagle, but the SFC with afterburners is actually nearly equal, despite the F100 being a far newer engine design.
+For comparison purposes, this is 50% worse in cruise than the first generation of F100 engines from the F-15 Eagle, but the SFC with afterburners is actually nearly equal, though the F100 is a far newer engine design.

 Production

 Full-scale production of the MiG-25R ("Foxbat-B") began in 1969 at the Gorkii aircraft factory (Plant No. 21).
 The MiG-25P ("Foxbat-A") followed in 1971, and 460 of this variant were built until production ended in 1982.
-The improved PD variant that replaced it was built from 1978 till 1984, with 104 aircraft completed.
-Subsequently the Gorkii factory switched over production to the new MiG-31.
+The improved PD variant that replaced it was built from 1978 to 1984, with 104 aircraft completed.
+Subsequently, the Gorkii factory switched over production to the new MiG-31.